cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 This `web log analytics application
 <https://github.com/caskdata/cdap-apps/tree/develop/Wise>`__ will show you how CDAP can
-aggregate logs, perform real time and batch analytics of the logs ingested, and expose the results using multiple interfaces.
+aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple interfaces.

-Specifically, this application processes web server access logs, counts page-views by IP in real time, and computes the bounce ratio of each web page encountered in batch.
+Specifically, this application processes web server access logs, counts page-views by IP in real-time, and computes the bounce ratio of each web page encountered in batch.
 (The bounce rate is the percentage of views that are not followed by another view on the same site.)